neotoma/about/README.md

 # Asheville

 Asheville is a system for owning one's online identity, content and associations.

+## What is Asheville?

-## Questions
+## Intention

-This topic has been discussed before – how do we begin to take control of our online identity?
-These questions present common criticsms of projects like Asheville, followed by answers to how we will attempt to circumvent these problems.

-### How do you get normal people to use it?

-### Haven't a lot of smart people tried this?

-### Won't you just be another centralized social network?

-### Isn't Dropbox, Box.net, etc. just as centralized?

-### How secure is it?

-### Who owns it?
-Will the data be sold?

-### Who is going to pay for the servers to run the system?

 ## Organization